Hanau shootings: Shootings

 The attacker left the scene and drove to the Arena Bar & Café in Kesselstadt, some 2.5 km (1.5 mi) away.
 During the drive, Păun tried to call 110 five times with two unsuccessful attempts.
 During the three successful attempts, he was only met with silence on the other end of the line as the dispatcher receiving the call left to respond to the shootings on Heumarkt.
 Upon arriving there, the gunman got out of the car and fatally shot Păun, who was sitting in his vehicle right behind him, then entered a kiosk adjacent to the bar, where he killed three people.
 He then entered the bar itself and opened fire as patrons were attempting to flee, killing two more people and wounding three others.
 According to one of the survivors, those who were present attempted to hide in the bar's storage room, but discovered that it was locked, as was the rear emergency exit.
 A reconstruction of the shooting by Forensic Architecture later determined that those inside the bar would've had ample time to flee if the emergency exit was unlocked.
 The gunman then left less than a minute after entering the bar.
-Six people were killed at the Arena Bar and adjacent kiosk, and three others were left wounded.
+Six people were killed at the Arena Bar and adjacent kiosk, and three others were wounded.

 Following the shootings, the police initiated a large-scale investigation.
 It was initially reported that the suspect was at large.
 The gunman then drove to his home near the Arena Bar where he shot and killed his mother with two shots, before fatally shooting himself in his room in the basement.
 His father was left unharmed; an investigation by Forensic Architecture revealed that the father stayed in his home and even used his computer during the police standoff in order to look up his son's manifesto.
 It is believed the suspect murdered his mother as an act of "mercy-killing" as she was suffering from a neurological condition that left her bedridden.
 The attacker, who was identified as Tobias Rathjen, and his mother were discovered by police at 05:15 the next day when they gained entry into the home.